 Companies' eager adoption of Agile practices indicates a response to the new challenges faced in the IT world today: the ability to implement new ideas and adapt without "getting stuck" in long processes.
 Agile's pillar of quick response to change provides a solution.
 Nonetheless, does ITIL deserve a place at the table?
 The answer is yes.
 ITIL can help companies organize the fast changes introduced by Agile.
 In the end, both ITIL and Agile are useful.

-Paulo is a back end software developer at Avenue Code.
+Paulo França is a Back-End Software Developer at Avenue Code.
 He has been working with Java for more than 10 years, is enthusiastic about Agile development, and is experienced in working with Scrum teams and all that is relevant in improving the process of project development.
 He likes to continuously research and gain hands-on knowledge of new technologies.